Ofek-Carpassi/Python-Interpreter/README.md

 4. Lists.
 5. Variables manipulation.

-I was able to finish 4 - which means you can now create and manipulate variables including lists, call methods on lists, and print their values.
+I was able to finish 4 of the five steps - which means you can now create and manipulate variables including lists, call methods on lists, and print their values.
 The code supports deep copying of variables and nested data structures.

 I was able to finish the first three steps in the span of the 4 hours we worked on the project in class and the rest in an hour at home.

 ## Features